 So let's go through them carefully.
-Section 215, here's what it does.
-Under the current if the government says, "I'm investigating terrorism," or "I'm investigating -- I intelligence investigation," I can obtain anybody's records, and that can be library records, medical records, or other records, simply by certifying to the Foreign Intelligence Surveillance Court that these sought for records are relevant orare my investigation.
+On Section 215, here's what it does.
+Under the current if the government says, "I'm investigating terrorism," or "I'm investigating -- I intelligence investigation," I can obtain anybody's records, and that can be library records, medical records, or other records, simply by certifying to the Foreign Intelligence Surveillance Court that these for records relevant sought are or are my investigation.
 That's an extremely broad power.